(Or press Esc key)

 Sometimes the Children's Reporter and lawyers will speak to each other about the statement of grounds and can agree on what's correct or not.

 They'll let the sheriff know and might decide to send the case back to the Children's Hearing.
-If the lawyers and the Children's Reporter can't agree on what's correct, the sheriff will decide.
+If the lawyers and the Children's Reporter cannot agree on what's correct, the sheriff will decide.

-If the parents/carers or the child don't have a lawyer representing them, they'll speak to the Children's Reporter directly.
+If the parents/carers or the child do not have a lawyer representing them, they'll speak to the Children's Reporter directly.

 In order for the sheriff to make their decision, they'll hear from witnesses who will tell the court what happened or what they know.